mikbe/commandable/README.markdown

     end

-Note: Class methods are called directly on the class while instance methods have an instance created for that call.
-Keep that in mind if you need to share data between calls.
-In that case you might want to store your data in a model you create outside the execution queue.
+Note: Class methods are called directly on the class while instance methods have an instance created for all calls to that class.
+This means if you set an instance variable in one method it will be available to any other method calls to that same class; just as if you had created an instance of your class and called methods on it.

 ### Automatic usage/help generation ###